I reach for kale when I’m looking to infuse my body with nutrient-rich green food.

 - Add the egg yolk, Parmesan cheese, lemon juice, garlic, and anchovy paste to a food processor or blender, and pulse for a minute to blend the ingredients.

 - Keep the food processor or blender running, and slowly drizzle the olive oil in to emulsify it into the mixture.
 This will create a thick, creamy dressing.
+Stop once it is still pourable.

 - Toss the dressing with the kale leaves until they are evenly coated.